 Smoking Onsite: Smoking is only permitted in designated smoking areas onsite.
 These will be shown to you on your first shift.
 If you are caught smoking outside of the designated areas, you will be asked to leave the site.

-PPE: All Temporary Workers are required to have their own PPE.
+PPE: All Temporary Workers are required to have their own PPE, please ensure that you know the requirements of the site before you start your first shift.
 365 People can provide a Hi Vis Vest if requested.

 Timesheets & Pay: You will be informed of the hourly pay rate when you are booked on to an assignment.
 Every Friday, 365 People will send a blank timesheet to your place of work for the Client to fill in your hours.
-Some workplaces may require you to clock in and out or sign a form with your start and finish times.
+Some workplaces may require you to clock in and out or record your start and finish times.
 Failure to complete the procedure allocated by the workplace will result in non-payment of hours.
 365 People will inform you of the timesheet procedure before your first shift.
-All Temporary Workers get paid a week in arrears every Friday.
-Depending on how quickly your bank accepts payments, this can be paid any time before 5:30pm.
-In the event of non-payment of hours, incorrect hours paid or change of bank details, you must call the office on 0116 497 9777.
+All Temporary Workers get paid a week in arrears, every Friday.
+Depending on how quickly your bank accepts payments, you may be paid any time before 5:30pm.
+In the event of non-payment of hours, pay discrepancies or change of bank details, you must call the payroll department on 0116 497 9777

 Absence/Sickness, No Show & Lateness: When placed on an assignment you MUST arrive on time.
-Failure to arrive on time for your shift will result in loss of earnings as you will be paid from the time that you arrive to the workplace.
-If you know that you are going to be late, please call 365 People your assigned branch so that we can inform your place of work.
+Failure to arrive on time for your shift will result in loss of earnings as you will only be paid for the time that you start your shift.
+If you know that you are going to be late, please call your assigned branch so that we can inform your place of work.
 If you are unwell and cannot attend your shift, you must call 365 People a minimum of 2 hours before your shift is due to start in order for us to find a replacement.
 In the event that you do not show up for your shift and fail to let anybody know, your contract with 365 People will be terminated and no further work will be found for you.

 Our business: We’re a dedicated, professional team, with knowledge and expertise expanding across our core sectors: Commercial, Industrial & Driving and Engineering.
 We have carefully added to our team of experienced recruitment specialists, who understand the requirements of our customers, in an ever changing and competitive sector.